-Skin cancer is common in areas which get a lot of sun of exposure, it also affects the areas of the skin which tend to be covered, including the penis.
+Skin cancer is common in areas that get a lot of sun exposure, it also affects the areas of the skin which tend to be covered, including the penis.

-Chlamydia is the bacterial infection which spreads via unprotected genital.
-There are no symptoms at first but with time it can cause these problems:
+Chlamydia is a bacterial infection that spreads via unprotected genitals.
+There are no symptoms of chlamydia at first but with time it can cause these problems: